Fr4nk1in-USTC/dot-nvim/readme.md

 Configuration followed by [Tuff Gniuz](https://www.youtube.com/channel/UC1d_1egvm6BjuRz7qcCuoNA)'s [videos](https://youtu.be/qb6fPgZMRF4).
 Here's his [config repository](https://github.com/tuffgniuz/nvim.lua).

+# TODO

+Refactor the lua files so that it would be safe to use.

 # Setup

 > Before setting it up, you should have NeoVim Installed.